twilio/startups/use-cases.md

 permalink: /use-cases/
 ---

-# How do Startups use Twilio?
+# HOW DO STARTUPS USE TWILIO

-Think of the last time you got a text from your favorite delivery service, signed on securely to your banking app or received an email receipt from your last ecommerce purchase—chances are those interactions were powered by Twilio!
+<br />Think of the last time you got a text from your favorite delivery service, signed on securely to your banking app or received an email receipt from your last ecommerce purchase—chances are those interactions were powered by Twilio!

-<br />Here are 6 top use cases for Startups looking to integrate Twilio, along with corresponding repos to help you get started;
+Here are 6 top use cases for Startups looking to integrate Twilio, along with corresponding repos to help you get started;

 ## SMS Notifications and Alerts: